Improving Spinal Fusion Outcomes through Implant Placement

-For a specific type of spinal fusion surgery, called interbody fusions, cages are implanted into the space between two adjacent vertebrae in order to restore disc height, increase the spaces for exiting nerves, and provide the scaffolding for new bone formation.
-Sometimes, the vertebrae may gradually collapse (subside) when downward pressure from the vertebrae pushes down onto the cages, shrinking the disc height.
+For a specific type of spinal fusion surgery called interbody fusions, cages are implanted into the space between two adjacent vertebrae in order to restore disc height, increase the spaces for exiting nerves, and provide the scaffolding for new bone formation.
+The vertebrae may gradually collapse (subside) when downward pressure from the vertebrae pushes down onto the cages, shrinking the disc height.

 The positioning of the cages between the vertebrae can influence the balance of the spine and the rate of fusion.
-The Spinal Research Foundation researchers found that placing fusion cages more widely apart from each other helped to decrease the subsidence of the vertebrae into the cages.
-Ultimately, this helped reduce the loss of disc height after the surgery, improving outcomes in the long run, with longer-lasting effects of pain relief, as well as a decreased need for revision surgeries.
+The Spinal Research Foundation (SRF) researchers found that placing fusion cages more widely apart from each other helped to decrease the subsidence of the vertebrae into the cages.
+This helped reduce the loss of disc height after the surgery, improving outcomes in the long run, with longer-lasting effects of pain relief as well as a decreased need for revision surgeries.

 SRF’s study wanted to see if different placement would mitigate this loss of disc height.
-Eighty-three percent of patients with “narrow” placed cages had a loss of disc space greater than 2mm, while only 43 percent of patients with widely-spaced cages had the same loss.
+83% of patients with “narrow” placed cages had a loss of disc space greater than 2mm, while only 43% of patients with widely-spaced cages had the same loss.
 This shows a significant effect the difference in placement has on preserving disc height.
 Reducing the rate of subsidence can increase the duration of positive outcomes from the surgery, such as pain relief, and can reduce the chances of secondary surgeries.
-The study suggests that if possible, wider spacing of cages should be used if anatomically possible in patients.
+The study suggests that wider spacing of cages should be used if anatomically possible.